Jeff-Moorhead/musictheorpy/README.md

 Both ascend_ and descend_interval accept a string representing a qualified interval name.
-Qualified interval names are comprised of an all-uppercase quality followed by an interval number.
-Valid qualities are MAJOR, MINOR, PERFECT, AUGMENTED, and DIMINISHED.
+Qualified interval names are comprised of a quality followed by an interval number.
+Valid qualities are major, minor, perfect, augmented, and diminished.
 Valid interval numbers are 0 - 15.
 Standard music theory nomenclature applies, i.e. fourths, fifths, unisons, octaves, elevenths, twelfths, and fifteenths can only be perfect, diminished, or augmented, while all other intervals can only be